yuxi-liu-wired/cheela/src/dragonsegg/god20.md

 "Halt!"
 Pink-Eyes said to the warriors, and they hesitated, slightly bewildered at the strange behavior.
 Looking north, Pink-Eyes saw the beam approaching the mound.
 He turned all of his eyes upward toward the Eyes and started to pray, ignoring the warriors.

 "O Great Bright!
 Show these wicked unbelievers the love that you can give to them if they become your true followers."
-The warriors continued to hesitate, uneasy over interrupting a prayer&mdash;yet their treads were rippling lightly with suppressed humor.
+The warriors continued to hesitate, uneasy over interrupting a prayer---yet their treads were rippling lightly with suppressed humor.

 Sharp-Slicer was in the midst of stamping a sharp command to the hesitating warriors when suddenly she felt herself flattening in a frenzy of glowing sexual pleasure.
 Her eyes, writhing on extended eye-stubs, could see others also flowing and thinning out around her.
 She felt the edge of the nearby clan astrologer flowing over one side of her, partially blocking the intense warmth.
-A male tread on her topside&mdash;normally a pleasurable feeling&mdash;did not feel good enough, and she contracted and withdrew herself to bask her entire topside in the more sublime pleasure that poured down from the sky.
+A male tread on her topside---normally a pleasurable feeling---did not feel good enough, and she contracted and withdrew herself to bask her entire topside in the more sublime pleasure that poured down from the sky.

 As she wiggled in enjoyment, she could hear Pink-Eyes' high pitched voice coming through the crust.
-"Come&mdash;all of you&mdash;receive the Blessing of Bright that I bring to you."
+"Come---all of you---receive the Blessing of Bright that I bring to you."

 The pleasure grew more and more intense, then it stopped.
 Slowly Sharp-Slicer, the clan astrologer and the others regained their normal shape.
 Exhausted, they waited motionless while Pink-Eyes spoke.